-This week's big news was the Fed's supposed shift to hawkish.
-Unquestionably, it conveyed a slight tone change and this has caused a mild stock market pull-back.
-For hard asset/inflation hedge securities the decline has been more severe, accelerating a correction, after massive rallies, that has been in place in recent weeks (excluding energy, at least until the last few days).
+The big news recently was the Fed's supposed shift to hawkish.
+Unquestionably, it conveyed a slight tone change and this caused a brief market pull-back.
+For hard asset/inflation hedge securities the decline has been more severe, accelerating a correction, after massive rallies, that has been in place in recent weeks.
+After initially resisting the weakness in natural resource-based securities, energy issues have also corrected this month, giving up about 10% in July after a huge rally during the first half of 2021.
+However, oil inventories continue to fall, lending credence to the belief that a shortage is looming...if not already here.
+Crude prices remain above \$70, a level most observers felt was highly improbable at the start of the year.
+Natural gas prices have been quite firm, as well.

-The Fed's actions are a different story.
-If taken at its word, there will be no rate hikes until next year-at the earliest.
+The Fed's actions are a different story than its words.
+Even the latter indicate there will be no rate hikes until next year-at the earliest.
 Moreover, it will continue to fabricate \$120 billion per month in order to buy treasuries and US government-backed mortgages (i.e., on-going debt monetization).
-This is despite that the Fed is now acknowledging what this newsletter has been saying for months: The US economy is rapidly gaining momentum, as well as that both employment and wage growth should be extremely robust as the year progresses.
+This is despite that the Fed is now acknowledging what this newsletter has been saying for months: The US economy is very healthy (as further reflected by today's robust retail sales number for June), as well as that both employment and wage growth should be extremely robust as the year progresses.
 Nonetheless, it is maintaining its incredibly loose monetary policies (printing money to buy mortgages in a white-hot housing market is particularly bizarre).